Few things are more nerve-wracking than putting a house up for sale.

 You bite your nails waiting for a buyer to derail the process with an inspection contingency that hits the reset button on your sale.

-In other words, not knowing the duration of your house-selling timeline can be unsettling at best.
+In other words, not knowing the timeline for selling a house can be unsettling at best.

 And agonizing at worst.